 How to save on postage BEFORE you purchase wedding invitations.

-Stick to standard-sized wedding invitations.
+- Stick to standard rectangular wedding invitations

-Use an online RSVP service.
+- Use an online RSVP service

-Use response postcards.
+- Use response postcards

 How to save on postage AFTER you purchase wedding invitations.

 Know how much you need and purchase only what you need with maybe a few extras.
-Check out the USPS Stamps Page to see how much stamps are right now and the many awesome designs available!
+Check out the USPS STAMPS PAGE to see how much stamps are right now and the many awesome designs available!
 (If you like a current design, buy it now.
 There’s no guarantee that design will be available when you want it.)

-Think ahead!
-Buy stamps early.
+- Think ahead!
+Buy stamps early

 Buy stamps before they increase in price.
-To find out when the next postage increase will be, visit Forever Stamp Value.
+To find out when the next postage increase will be, visit FOREVER STAMP VALUE.
 You can even sign up to get notified by email when the next price increase will occur.

-Spread out the cost
+- Spread out the cost

-Weigh the invitation ensemble at the post office.
+- Weigh the invitation ensemble at the post office

 Bring one complete wedding invitation in the envelope with all enclosures and have the post office clerk weigh it so you know exactly how much postage you need.
 If the ensemble weighs more than one ounce (which is equal to one stamp), check to see if your invitations include inner and outer envelopes.
 You could eliminate the inner envelope to reduce the weight.
-Many people love the tradition of the inner envelope though.
-You can read more about this in our article, What are inner vs. outer envelopes?.